‘Y&R’ Spoilers: Victor Teams Up With Billy To Help Victoria, Scott Tries To Find Crystal

 Y&R spoilers state that Scott Grainger (Daniel Hall) is searching for Crystal (Morgan Obenreder).
 Several people interested in Crystal’s case, including Sharon (Sharon Case) and Tessa Porter (Cait Fairbanks), are relieved to learn that Scott is investigating.

 Meanwhile, Tessa opens up about her troubled past to Mariah.
-Mariah is shocked to learn that Crystal is Tessa’s little sister who fell under the control of a sex trafficking ring after running away from home.
+Mariah is shocked to learn that Crystal is Tessa’s little sister, who fell under the control of a sex trafficking ring after running away from home.